By the end of this section, you will be able to:

 If the vapor pressure of the liquid is greater than the total ambient pressure, including that of any air (or other gas), the liquid evaporates rapidly; in other words, it boils.
 Thus, the boiling point of a liquid at a given pressure is the temperature at which its vapor pressure equals the ambient pressure.
 Liquid and gas phases are in equilibrium at the boiling temperature (Figure 1.14).
 If a substance is in a closed container at the boiling point, then the liquid is boiling and the gas is condensing at the same rate without net change in their amounts.

 For water, is the boiling point at 1.00 atm, so water and steam should exist in equilibrium under these conditions.
 Why does an open pot of water at boil completely away?
 The gas surrounding an open pot is not pure water: it is mixed with air.
 If pure water and steam are in a closed container at and 1.00 atm, they will coexist—but with air over the pot, there are fewer water molecules to condense, and water boils away.
-Another way to see this is that at the boiling point, the vapor pressure equals the ambient pressure.
-However, part of the ambient pressure is due to air, so the pressure of the steam is less than the vapor pressure at that temperature, and evaporation continues.
+At any given temperature, including when boiling, vapor is generated at the corresponding saturation vapor pressure.
+This may be less than the ambient pressure, but part of the ambient pressure is due to air, so the pressure of the vapor above the pot can be less than the pressure of the vapor being generated at that temperature, and evaporation continues.
 Incidentally, the equilibrium vapor pressure of solids is not zero, a fact that accounts for sublimation.

 Explain why a cup of water (or soda) with ice cubes stays at even on a hot summer day.